binkley/homebrewery-files/witch.md

 - **Components:** S
 - **Duration:** Instantaneous

 You fix your gaze on a creature you can see within range.
-The target must succeed on a Wisdom saving throw or take 1d8 psychic damage and be unable to take a [rules]reaction[/rules] until the start of your next turn.
+The target must succeed on a Wisdom saving throw or take 1d8 psychic damage and be unable to take a reaction until the start of your next turn.
 On a successful save, the creature takes no damage and suffers no additional effect.

-This spell has no effect on targets that you cannot see or that cannot see you, such as yourself or targets [condition]blinded[/condition], [condition]invisible[/condition], or lacking visual senses.
-You must be within a target's line of sight; if you can see a target, you can discern whether it can see you.
-The force of your gaze when casting is sufficient to briefly turn their glance to you.
+This spell has no effect on targets that you cannot see or that cannot see you, such as yourself or targets blinded, invisible, or lacking visual senses.
+You must be within a target&rsquo;s line of sight; if you can see a target, you can discern whether it can see you.
+The force of your gaze when casting is sufficient to briefly turn their glance to you as you cast this spell.

 ### Cantrip Upgrade

 You may target additional creatures when you reach levels 5 (up to 2 creatures), 11 (up to 3 creatures), and 17 (up to 4 creatures).